LiamRandall/rust-finance-excel/README.md

 curl http://127.0.0.1:8000
 ```

+## Using the Finance Data Fetcher

+1. Visit the home page.
+2. Fill out the input form with the following fields:
+   - A list of valid stock tickers to retrieve the financial history
+   - A start and finish date range to pull the history
+   - Any other relevant fields for searching in the financial API
+3. Click the search button to initiate the query.
+4. The queried data will be processed and streamed into a new xls file.
+5. The xls file will be returned for you to download.

 ## Adding Capabilities

-To learn how to extend this example with additional capabilities, see the [Adding
-Capabilities](https://wasmcloud.com/docs/tour/adding-capabilities?lang=rust) section of the
+To learn how to extend this example with additional capabilities, see the [Adding Capabilities](https://wasmcloud.com/docs/tour/adding-capabilities?lang=rust) section of the wasmCloud documentation.
-wasmCloud documentation.